What is a time-off policy and why do you need one?

 It’s worthwhile spending some time on creating two important documents:

-• an accrual template that makes it clear exactly how much time off each staff member has accrued over the year,
+- an accrual record that makes it clear exactly how much time off each staff member has accrued over the year

-• and a standard form for employees to use in order to request time off.
+- and a standard form for employees to use to request time off.

 Time-off request form

-Set up a standard leave request form that lets your employees take time off from their job as needed so they can return to work focused and ready to deliver their best work.
-A time-off request form is a formal document that logs when an employee asks for time off and whether their manager has approved or denied this request.
+Providing a standard leave request form streamlines leave requests for employees, and can provide a record of leave approval and time time taken for employers.
 The easiest way is to have an electronic form that employees can easily fill in and submit from their devices.
 Of course, you can also have a paper-based form if you prefer.

 In either case, a time-off request form should include these details: